Monthly Archives: July 2010

 Here’s the big one coming out of Cochrane, a little over half way:

-So in short, this race is pretty hilly.
+So in short, this race is moderately hilly.
+But some good descents too.
 How most people were able to pull this off last year around 2:45 beats me.
 I heard there was a huge tailwind in 2009; maybe we will get some luck from Mother Nature tomorrow.

 Okay, after all that driving, I’m ready for a nap!